 No medicine works 100% of the time for 100% of the population.

-7. What the heck is ‘TCM’ & Chinese Medicine?
+7. What the heck is ‘TCM’ and Chinese Medicine?

 8. I’ve heard I have to take herbs that taste like dirt?
 Is that true?

-Well, maybe.
-There are a range of ways that our top quality medicines can be administered, so if you can’t cope with a particular form, i.e. can’t swallow pills, can’t bear a taste, then talk to your practitioner & there are a range of options available.
+However, there are a range of ways that our top-quality medicines can be administered.
+If you can’t cope with a taste or have trouble swallowing pills, then talk to your practitioner – there are a range of options available.

-9. Other things I need to know before treatment?
+9. Are there any other things I need to know before my Chinese Medicine treatment?